-5.3.7.
-Automated Decisions
+5.3.6 Automated Decisions

 If Personal Data are processed automatically as part of the employment relationship and specific personal details are evaluated for decision making (e.g. as part of personnel selection process or the evaluation of scores), this automatic processing cannot be the sole basis for decisions that would have negative consequences or create significant problems for the affected employee.
 To avoid erroneous decisions, the automated process must ensure that a natural person evaluate the content of the situation, and that this evaluation is the basis for the decision.
 The Data Subjects must also be informed of the facts and results of automated individual decisions and the possibility to respond.
+The DPO has to be consulted on whether a Data Protection Impact Assessment (DPIA) must be conducted (see also the separate guidance on DPIAs that can be found on the intranet.

-5.3.8.
-Telecommunications and Internet
+5.3.7 Telecommunications and Internet

 Telephone equipment, email addresses, intranet and Internet along with internal social networks are provided by Ipsos primarily for work-related assignments.
 They are a tool and a company resource.
 They can be used within the applicable legal regulations and internal company policies, in particular the Information Security & Acceptable Use Policy.
-In the event of authorised use for private purposes, the law on secrecy of telecommunications in the relevant national telecommunication laws must be observed, if applicable.
+In the event of authorised use for private purposes, the law on protection of consumer information under the Nigerian Communication Commission Act must be observed..

 Ipsos is utilising web-filtering technology for ensuring compliance with its Acceptable Use Policy, internet traffic measurement and analysis, other legal compliance obligations and to defend against attacks on the IT infrastructure or individual users.
 Protective measures can be implemented for the connections to the Ipsos network that block technically harmful content and for analysing the attack patterns.
 For security reasons, the use of telephone equipment, email addresses, the intranet/Internet and internal social networks can be locked permanently or on a temporary basis for individual addresses/locations or connection types.
 Evaluations of this data from a specific person can be made only in a concrete, justified case of suspected violations of law or policies of the Ipsos group and has to be authorised by any of the persons who may authorise a "legal hold" (see also the IT Information Management Policy).
-The relevant national laws must be observed in the same manner as the group regulations.